 Wickr supports businesses that employ a least privilege strategy ― that is, sensitive information is left on a “need-to-know” basis rather than handed out to every employee.
 Wickr has extensive administrative controls to keep your data safe and secure.
 The new California privacy laws and Wickr share the same ultimate goal ― to protect your sensitive data.

-Make Protecting Your Privacy a New Year’s Resolution with Wickr Pro
+Make Protecting Your Privacy a New Year’s Resolution with AWS Wickr

 Technology use grows more each day.
 With more sensitive information becoming wholly digital, you should commit to a fully encrypted space for your team to collaborate.
 To protect yourself, your business, and your customers, make the switch to a platform dedicated to security above all else.